Gen Z Finds Its Own Unique Path to Purchase

 Here are some of Kaci’s perspectives on where and why she likes to shop and the experiences that mean most to her.
 It’s a very personal, but very relevant snapshot of what a younger shopper wants.
 While Kaci is special to us she’s not that unique as we continue to see in our How America Shops® studies.

-1. On Shopping as a Source of Expression
+1. Shopping is a Source of Expression to Young Shoppers

 “My style is a way I can express my identity without saying a word.
 I look for unique clothing and decorative goods, and I love being able to create art from these purchases.
 I delight in being different and finding unique pieces that help me portray me.
 Because of this, I’m staying away from the fast fashion chain stores and shopping in thrift stores.”